Jineeshak/jineeshak.github.io/_posts/2025-05-14-Filtering-WebSocket-Traffic-In-BurpSuite-Using-Bamda.md

 ## Introduction

-One of the issues a tester faces when testing a WebSocket-heavy application is that there aren't many filtering options available for WebSocket traffic — unlike HTTP messages in Burp Suite.
+One of the issues I faced while testing a WebSocket-heavy application is that there aren't many filtering options available for WebSocket traffic — unlike HTTP messages in Burp Suite.

 With HTTP traffic, you can easily scope URLs, hide irrelevant hosts, or apply fine-grained filters.
 But with WebSockets, **the entire flow becomes noisy**: constant `ping`/`pong` messages, huge volumes of client-server chatter, and **no easy way to hide out-of-scope traffic**.